 - Animals.Sometimes it’s easier to connect with a pet than with another person.
 Christopher had a pet mouse.
 Ariela connected with horses.
 She loved to ride.
 Two therapeutic riding programs in our area wouldn’t take her.
 “She’s too medically fragile,” they said.
 But Joell Dunlap at Square Peg Foundation accepted Ariela without condition.

 - Fighting.
-Parents of children with special needs have a lot to fight about.
+Parents of children with disabilities have a lot to fight about.
 When there are no roadmaps, there are no right answers.
 Like Christopher’s parents, some of our biggest fights were about who did what and how much for our daughter.
 Those were hurtful battles.
 It took us years to begin to acknowledge that we both did the best we could do.

 There’s a lot more packed into this two-hour production, but I don’t want to spoil it for you.
 I just read that The Curious Incident of the Dog in the Night-time will be on tour next year.
 I hope it comes to a theater near you.
 Go see it for yourself, and don’t leave at intermission.
 It gets better.